foss-xtensa/Bin_And_Quant/slim/README.md

+#Bin & Quant on Tensorflow-Slim based vision models

+We created the B&Q algorithm on the vision models created, trained and tested using tf-slim package.
+We modified the trained uint8 models and developed the code to test on ImageNet dataset.

+#Dataset Preparation
+Please follow the instructions provided in "preparing the datasets" section of Tensorflow-Slim image classification model library to create the TFRecord of imagenet and VisualWakeWord dataset.

+#Trained vision models
+The trained vision models provided by tensorflow can be found in the Original_Models folder.
+For additional trained models please refer: https://www.tensorflow.org/lite/guide/hosted_models#image_classification.

+#Sensitivity Analysis
+Run the v1_mob_sensitivity.py file to perturb each layer of mobilenetV1 and record the inference accuracy.
+The lower the accuracy for a particular layer perturbation, the more sensitive the given layer. v2_mob_sensitivity.py is for mobilenetV2, v1_inception_sensitivity.py for inception v1, v2_inception_sensitivity.py for perturbing inception v2.

+Parameters to modify:
+1. eval_size: The number of images in the imagenet val set used for evaluation.
+Max is 50,000.
+2. Pert: Perturbation amount for each layer.
+3. Num_layers: Total layers perturbed.

+# B&Q compression

+The B&Q compressed models are provided in the B_Q_compressed_models folder.

 # TensorFlow-Slim image classification model library
 This directory contains code for training and evaluating several widely used Convolutional Neural Network (CNN) image classification